BlockSigner/cove/site/content/english/price.md

   title="Business"
   description="<p>You use Skribble in your organisation.
-The user administration is centrally located.</p>" has-comparison="true" comparison-title="Choose the right plan for each context:" comparison-first="<p><strong>Pay-Per-Use</strong></p><p>For employees who sign <strong>less</strong> than 12 times a month and for people external to the company.</p><p class='top-spaced'>Maximum</p><p><strong>CHF <span class='large'>2.50</strong></span></p><p>per signature</p>" or="Or" comparison-second="<p><strong>Flat rate</strong></p><p>For employees who sign <strong>more</strong> than 12 times a month.</p><br><p class='top-spaced'>Maximum</p><p><strong>CHF <span class='large'>25</strong></span></p><p>per user/month</p>"
+The user administration is centrally located.</p>" has-comparison="true" comparison-title="Choose the right plan for each signer:" comparison-first="<p><strong>Pay-Per-Use</strong></p><p>For employees who sign <strong>less</strong> than 12 times a month and for people external to the company.</p><p class='top-spaced'>Maximum</p><p><strong>CHF <span class='large'>2.50</strong></span></p><p>per signature</p>" or="Or" comparison-second="<p><strong>Flat rate</strong></p><p>For employees who sign <strong>more</strong> than 12 times a month.</p><br><p class='top-spaced'>Maximum</p><p><strong>CHF <span class='large'>25</strong></span></p><p>per user/month</p>"
-  comparison-caption="The prices decrease significantly if you sign more or with a different standard." button-text="Get advice now" button-link="https://help.skribble.com/meetings/patrick182/call-mit-skribble" subtext="No subscription commitment"%}}
+  comparison-caption="The prices decrease significantly if you sign more or with a different standard." button-text="Get advice now" button-link="https://help.skribble.com/meetings/patrick182/call-mit-skribble" subtext=""%}}
     {{< picture business-visual 270 "" >}}
 {{% /action-card %}}